The Fashion Exhibition of the Year: Gabrielle Chanel. Fashion Manifesto

 Gabrielle Chanel dominated Western 20th-century fashion.
 She intended to introduce a new kind of femininity into the fashion world which prioritised the independence of women.
 After 60 years in the game, she was known as Coco Chanel and was the woman who designed clothes she wanted to wear herself, as she experimented with fabrics and shapes.
 She incorporated both masculine and feminine styles to create clothes that were not only comfortable and easy to move in but also beautiful and luxurious.
 The longevity of her career shows that her designs were intelligently planned and moved effortlessly with the evolution of fashion trends over the several decades she spent working.
 Without reading a single square of information, I knew I had entered the Jazz-fuelled 1920s section, as loose-fitted tasselled dresses lined up in front of me.
 She certainly knew how to interpret trends and adapt them to her style.
 Chanel grew to a global scale, embellishing her celebrity and royal fanbase.
 A letter from the late Queen Elizabeth II is shown in the exhibition, in which she thanks Frederick ‘Boy’ Browning: “As usual, you have discovered just the very thing I particularly wanted, and I want to thank you very much indeed for the birthday present of the Chanel scent.”

 After attending the event, family and friends asked me how I found it and what my favourite part was, and my knee-jerk reaction was: everything!
 Since I was old enough to understand what clothes were I have loved getting dressed up, and I am known for having a huge collection of different coloured handbags to coordinate with whatever outfit I decide to wear (this is me telling you there is no such thing as having too many bags or clothes).
 So being able to see so many timeless fabrics sewn perfectly to shape up close felt like a dream to someone who has desired fashionista status since leaving the womb!
-However, I felt incredibly underdressed in my simple floral dress and black with block-heeled boots staring through the glass at the most intricately designed gowns and perfectly tailored skirt suits.
+However, I felt incredibly underdressed in my simple floral dress and black block-heeled boots staring through the glass at the most intricately designed gowns and perfectly tailored skirt suits.

 I was particularly in awe of a 1935 Patrimonie de Chanel, Paris floral number which was displayed with the back of the dress facing towards you.
 It had a fishtail quality in its shape but was breathable, as the dress was open to the middle of the back, followed by buttons that traced the rest of the spine.
 I visited the room of suits twice as I couldn’t help but get another look at the floor-to-ceiling semi-circular display of perfectly colour-coordinated suits.
 The room housed several tweed pieces in striking blues, deep reds, and bold pinks.
 Amongst the colour and glamour, the exhibition even showed Chanel’s love of a little black dress, a fashion necessity in every wardrobe.
 My favourite was from the 1950s, featured in a spring/ summer collection, which had a criss-cross back, followed by a huge bow from the waist to the end of the dress, and a ruffled texture.
 It was interesting to look at notebooks of sketches and torn fabric samples, as it highlighted for me the rigorous artistic process that would have been carried out to produce all of what I had been looking at and wishing I could take home with me.